For an extra jolt, add some dark chocolate-covered espresso beans toward the end of freezing.

 1 tablespoon liquid pectin

 3. Once milk/cream mixture comes to a simmer, add the milk/sugar mixture and stir until fully combined.
-While still set over medium/medium-low heat, stir continuously until mixture boils and thickens to where it can coat the back of a spoon (this will take about 15 minutes, depending on the stove being used).
+While still set over medium/medium-low heat, stir continuously until mixture boils and thickens so that it can coat the back of a spoon (this will take about 15 minutes, depending on the stove being used).